eea/jasperreports.sparql/README.md

 ## Creating a report in iReport Designer

 * Choose a template.
-* On the **Report Properties** view, add a property called 'endpoint'.
-The value is the URL of the SPARQL endpoint.
+* Add a parameter called 'endpoint'.
+At the right side, you can then select the properties of the parameter.
+If you don't see the properties, select it from the Window drop down menu.
+Set the default value expression to the URL of the SPARQL endpoint.
 (Usually ends with .../sparql).
+Remember to put it in double-quotes.
 * Add your SPARQL query via the Report query button.
+* You can now read the fields and get a preview of the output
+* When you upload the report to the report repository, don't select a data source.